 This post is also available in: Italiano (Italian)

-Milan is the Italian fashion capital.
+Milan is the Italian fashion capital that you should add to your Italy itinerary.
 A futuristic metropolis that mixes ancient buildings with modern skyscrapers.
 It’s the one place in Italy where looking good is mandatory and “aperitivo” after work is a form of art.
 If you only have one day in Milan, then you’ll want to check out this guide with the best things to do, according to a local.
 My sister has in fact been living in Milan for years and she knows quite well how to enjoy the city, avoiding as much as possible the hugely crowded spots and spending her free time as a true fashionista, between cool spots, the Navigli, the newly built districts and… a cat café where they adopted a bunch of adorable stray cats!

 Let’s discover together ten quirky, unique spots in Milan you can’t possibly miss!